We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Sound makes refreshing beverages that are naturally sweetened with botanical extracts.

-Although not advertised as an energy drink, its Sparkling Organic Yerba Maté contains 70 mg of caffeine from yerba maté, white tea, and green tea that’s sure to give you an energy boost.
+Although not advertised as an energy drink, its Sparkling Organic Yerba Maté contains 70 mg of caffeine from yerba mate, white tea, and green tea to give you an energy boost.

-Sound’s beverage is flavored with extracts of hibiscus, lemon, and lime, which lend a delightful citrusy taste without any added sugar.
+This beverage is flavored with extracts of hibiscus, lemon, and lime, which give it a delightful citrusy taste without any added sugar.

 - Calories: 0